tencentyun/intlcloud-documents/yehe_doc/数据库/云数据库 SQL Server/常见问题/账号与权限_intl_en.md

 [](id:CKMSQLB)
 ### Can I view the slow SQL table in TencentDB for SQL Server?
-Log in to the [TencentDB for SQL Server console](https://console.cloud.tencent.com/sqlserver), click the target instance ID in the instance list, and [query and download slow query logs](https://intl.cloud.tencent.com/document/product/238/47569) on the slow query log page.
+Log in to the [TencentDB for SQL Server console](https://console.cloud.tencent.com/sqlserver), click the target instance ID in the instance list, and [query and download slow query logs](https://intl.cloud.tencent.com/document/product/238/47569) on the operation log page.
 The slow SQL table of TencentDB for SQL Server is not displayed by default.
 You can view it after connecting to the instance through SSMS.
 If you don't have relevant permissions, [submit a ticket](https://console.cloud.tencent.com/workorder/category) for escalating your database account permissions.

 ### Can I have the SQL trace permission in TencentDB for SQL Server?